keycove/keycove/README.md

 # Keycove

-An easy-to-use API key authorization library.
+Keycove is an easy-to-use API authentication library.
+Create, verify, and securely store API keys.

 The key features are:

-- **Generating tokens**: Generates random tokens that can be used as API keys.
+- **Generating api keys**: Generates random tokens that can be used as API keys.
 - **Hashing**: Hash API keys to securely store them in your database.
 - **Encryption / Decryption**: Encrypt API keys to securely store keys.
 Decrypt to view them again.

 Generally, encryption / hashing algorithms work with bytes as inputs and outputs to these algorithms.
 Keycove takes care of converting values to / from bytes so you only need to work with strings.

-## Generate a token
+## Generate an api key

 ```python
 generate_token(num_bytes: int = 32) -> str